Insight - U.S. bank merger recovery could get hurt by recent turkeys

 NEW YORK The recent pickup in U.S. bank merger activity could slow down in the coming months after regional banks that announced deals last week were punished in the stock market, bankers said.

-When KeyCorp said on Friday that it agreed to buy First Niagara Financial Group, shares of both banks dropped fell, with KeyCorp dropping 7 percent and First Niagara slipping nearly 1 percent.
+When KeyCorp (KEY.N) said on Friday that it agreed to buy First Niagara Financial Group, FNFG.O shares of both banks dropped fell, with KeyCorp dropping 7 percent and First Niagara slipping nearly 1 percent.

-When New York Community Bancorp agreed to buy Astoria Financial Inc, the acquirer's shares fell 12 percent, and Astoria's shares fell 7.7 percent.
+When New York Community Bancorp (NYCB.N) agreed to buy Astoria Financial Inc, (AF.N) the acquirer's shares fell 12 percent, and Astoria's shares fell 7.7 percent.

 After the KeyCorp and New York Community Bancorp deal met with the frosty reception from investors, two bankers that spoke to Reuters said that deals they are working on now could take longer to negotiate, because both sides want to be sure the price they agree to is reasonable to investors.
 The bankers declined to be named, because they did not want to speak publicly about deals that have not yet been announced.